SamiSaade/Companies-House-Ontology/README.md

 # UK Company Ontology

-This project is builds an OWL Ontology using
+This project builds an OWL Ontology using
 Protégé and populating it using the GOV.UK RDF data hosted on [‘business.data.gov.uk’](business.data.gov.uk)